Literature, News

 Non-fiction writers Heather D. Haigh and Steve Ashton placed second and third respectively for their pieces When I Say You Look Tired, I Mean You’re Going To Die and Bringing up the Bodies.

-Speaking to aAh!, QuietManDave project coordinator Isabelle Whinnet said: “I’m a writer as well, and the spirit of this prize is really inclusive.
-We offer sponsored entries for individuals who can’t afford the entry because we’re interested in hearing loads of new voices.
+Speaking to aAh!, QuietManDave project coordinator Isobelle Whinnett said: “I’m a writer as well, and the spirit of this prize is really inclusive.
+We offer sponsored entries for individuals who can’t afford the entry because we’re interested in hearing loads of new voices.”

 “I think it’s got a really good soul to it and everyone is always really excited to come along.
 It’s been a big thing to organise but I’ve had a really good team helping and I think it’s going to be a nice celebration of everyone’s work and all the hard work that’s gone into it.”

-Following a brief welcome reception, senior lecturer James Draper introduced the evening: “The QuietManDave prize is named in honour of Dave Murray and is being supported by the generosity of Dave’s family and friends.
+Following a brief welcome reception, senior lecturer in Creative Writing, James Draper, introduced the evening: “The QuietManDave prize is named in honour of Dave Murray and is being supported by the generosity of Dave’s family and friends.
 In his memory, this prize seeks to encourage, discover, and celebrate new writers.”

 Speaking on behalf of the judges, chair of the panel Michael Pinchbeck explained what a pleasure it was to shortlist the entries alongside his fellow judges.
-He went on to detail the shortlisting experience, drawing upon the words of George Orwell and John Berger to emphasise the power within each short piece.
+Discussing the shortlisting experience, he drew upon the words of George Orwell and John Berger to emphasise the power within each short piece:

 Pinchbeck added: “We had a staggering 923 entries this year and I was struck by the way they each individually looked at the world, or created a world within their 500-word window frame.
 They’re a fitting tribute to a prize that continues to celebrate QuietManDave’s legacy.”

-Manchester Met performance students Amelia Temple, Cerys Wrigley, and Saoirse Hannant-Clune, performed McKenzie (Florence Nightingale is late for her eyebrow threading appointment, Carne (Conversing with the Comma), and Cheveau’s (To the Grasshopper in bottom right of Van Gogh’s Olive Orchard, 1889) pieces in their absence, receiving a round of applause for their extraordinary work.
+Manchester Met performance students Amelia Temple, Cerys Wrigley, and Saoirse Hannant-Clune, performed McKenzie’s (Florence Nightingale is late for her eyebrow threading appointment) Carne’s (Conversing with the Comma), and Cheveau’s (To the Grasshopper in bottom right of Van Gogh’s Olive Orchard, 1889) pieces in their absence, receiving a round of applause for their extraordinary work.

 After the readings, James Draper took the floor to announce the winners of the QuietManDave Prize 2024.
-Announced in reverse order, Draper declared Kerry Andrew in third place, Jay McKenzie in second, and Kate Carne first place winner of the flash fiction prize.
+Draper declared Kerry Andrew in third place, Jay McKenzie in second, and Kate Carne first place winner of the flash fiction prize.

 He then announced the non-fiction category winners with Steve Ashton in third, Heather D. Haigh in second, and Manchester Met student Angela Cheveau taking the first place prize.